LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 09 - The Christmas Thief.md

 ### recon

 We have a PCAP file, and let's just navigate it with Wireshark and follow our instinct.
 We see some HTTP requests, notably to `naughty-santa.xmas:8080` .
-The website is innacessible, and reading the content of the GET requests don't reveal any interesting leads, despite the mention of a `/flag.txt` .
+The website is inaccessible, and reading the content of the GET requests don't reveal any interesting leads, despite the mention of a `/flag.txt` .

 However we see some POST request that look promising!
 Let's filter them on Wireshark: